Blog > Articles

 Both Wegovy and Ozempic are prescription medications and are only available with a doctor’s prescription.
 There have been Wegovy shortages in the past, leading providers to prescribe Ozempic off-label which then contributed to shortages of Ozempic.
 As of the time of this writing, Wegovy is now back in stock in all dosages.
 Patients should speak with their healthcare provider to determine which medication is best for them.

-At FORM, all patients undergo a comprehensive medical evaluation and work with a doctor board-certified in Obesity Medicine and a Registered Dietitian.
-Together, you’ll create an individualized treatment plan that includes nutrition, lifestyle changes, mindset shifts, and medication when deemed appropriate.
+At Form Health, all patients undergo a comprehensive medical evaluation and work with a doctor board-certified in Obesity Medicine and a Registered Dietitian.
+Together, you'll create an individualized treatment plan that includes behavioral support, nutrition, lifestyle changes, and medication, if appropriate.
 Our specialists emphasize the importance of sustainable lifestyle changes to support healthy weight loss and long-term maintenance.
 In one year, on average our patients have lost 15% of their body weight.

 Wegovy® and Ozempic® are registered trademarks of Novo Nordisk A/S.